San Francisco Center for the Book: Imprint Publications

-The Imprint of the SFCB's Artist in Residence Program was initiated in 2005.
-The program provides emerging and established artists with technical and studio support to create handmade limited-edition books.
-Participants are chosen from a creative community of San Francisco Bay Area artists ranging from those in the fine arts and multi-media to photographers, poets and writers.
-The goal of the Artist in Residency is to raise awareness of book arts as a vital genre in contemporary art, to bring fresh perspectives to the field, and to support artists in their vocation.
-Residency artists share their skills, processes and perspective through public lectures, workshops and by welcoming volunteer participation in the production of their editions which are printed and bound at the SFCB.
-The Residency hosts one artist (or artist team) per year, and concludes in December with a signed and numbered artist's book project issued in trade edition and deluxe edition versions.
-The artist-in-residency program is made possible through book sales, donations and artist sponsorships.
+The Imprint of the SFCB's Artist in Residence Program ran from 2005 to 2012.
+The program provided emerging and established artists with technical and studio support to create handmade limited-edition books.
+Participants were chosen from a creative community of San Francisco Bay Area artists ranging from those in the fine arts and multi-media to photographers, poets and writers.
+The goal of the Artist in Residency was to raise awareness of book arts as a vital genre in contemporary art, to bring fresh perspectives to the field, and to support artists in their vocation.
+Residency artists shared their skills, processes and perspective through public lectures, workshops and by welcoming volunteer participation in the production of their editions which are printed and bound at the SFCB.
+The Residency hosted one artist (or artist team) per year, and concluded each December with a signed and numbered artist's book project issued in trade edition and deluxe edition versions.
+The artist-in-residency program was made possible through book sales, donations and artist sponsorships.
 Past Artists in Residence include: Michael Bartalos, Nora Pauwels and John DeMerritt, Amy Franceshini and Michael Swaine, Kota Ezawa, Gail Wight, Ala Ebtekar, and Nigel Poor.

-SFCB's 2012 Imprint Artist in Residence is Paolo Salvagione.

-Small Plates Edition Series

-Small Plates is a series of 4" square letterpress-printed books issued in editions of 100 signed and numbered copies each.
-Released on a periodic basis, these editions feature creative interplay between word, image and book structure.
-Invited participants range from emerging to established artists, including at least one Bay Area art student per year.
-Small Plates book production is a collaborative process that was designed to benefit the artist, the SFCB and the wider community.
-The program is made possible through book sales, donations and artist sponsorships.

 Facilities

-SFCB offers daytime Studio Rental (Monday-Friday 10am-5pm) and evening Open Print Studio (designed evenings 5-10pm) for those who qualify.
+SFCB offers daytime Studio Rental (Wednesday-Friday 10am-4pm) and evening Open Studio hours for those who qualify.